Profile: Bo Xilai

 He was credited with the stellar success and transformation of Dalian from an unremarkable port to a major city - one of the cleanest in China and a showcase of China's economic boom.

-In 2001, thanks - it is said - in part to active campaigning by his father, Mr Bo was appointed governor of Liaoning province.
+In 2001, thanks - it is said - in part to active campaigning by his father, Bo was appointed governor of Liaoning province.
 Three years later, he became China's commerce minister.

 At the last party congress in 2007, he was given a seat on the politburo.
-He reportedly had ambitions for the top ranks - the nine-member standing committee.
+He reportedly had ambitions for the top ranks - the politburo standing committee.
 Some analysts believe that Bo Yibo's death in January that year diminished his chances.'Chongqing model'

 Bo Xilai was instead appointed party chief of Chongqing.
 He became well-known there for running two major campaigns in the city.